U.S. Woodland

-The U.S. Woodland is a camouflage pattern that was used as the default camouflage pattern issued to the United States Armed Forces from 1981, with the issue of the Battle Dress Uniform, until its replacement in the mid to late 2000s.
+U.S. Woodland was the former standard issue camouflage pattern of the United States Armed Forces from 1981 to 2005 in the cut of the Battle Dress Uniform and a dozen other pieces of clothing that were issued, until its replacement in the early 2010s.
 It is a four color, high contrast disruptive pattern with irregular markings in green, brown, sand and black.
-It is also known unofficially by its colloquial moniker of "M81", though this term was not officially used by the U.S. military.
+It is also known unofficially by its colloquial moniker of "M81" after the year of its adoption, however this term was never officially used by the U.S. military.

-Although completely phased out of frontline use in the U.S. Armed Forces, U.S. Woodland is still used on some limited level by some branches such as MOPP suits, equipment and vests left over while some modernized uniforms (either BDU or commercial) were worn specifically by special forces such as USMC Forces Special Operations Command and United States Navy Seabees.
+Although BDUs have been long phased out of frontline use in the U.S. Armed Forces, U.S. Woodland is still used on some limited level since MOPP suits, vests, and other equipment were printed in it and never fully replaced.
+Some modernized uniforms such as modified BDUs and FROG gear were used by special forces such as the USMC Forces Special Operations Command and United States Navy SEALs.

 Development and history

-The woodland pattern is nearly identical to highland ERDL, only differing in that it is printed from an enlargement of the original.
-The woodland pattern was enlarged and the borders of the splotches were re-drawn to make them less regular.
-Part of the earlier pattern was left off the later pattern because the enlargement made them no longer fit on the width of the bolt of cloth.
-The pattern does not repeat horizontally across the width of the bolt, but only vertically along its length.
-The pattern was officially adopted in 1981.

-The effect of enlarging the pattern was to make the pattern more visible at a distance, avoiding "blobbing", where smaller areas of color seem to blend into larger blobs.
-This also gave the pattern a higher contrast, making it stand out more sharply at close distances and defeating the camouflage effect at closer range.
-Digital and Flecktarn camouflage patterns resolve this problem by using a range of blob sizes to give a similar effect whatever the distance.
+The woodland pattern is similar to the brown-dominant version of the ERDL pattern used during the Vietnam War, only differing in that it is enlarged by 60 percent and the shades adjusted for contrast.
+The changes were made in order to extend the effectiveness of the camouflage pattern to as close to 350 meters as possible.

-These changes reflected a shift in the tactical focus of the United States military from fighting an extremely close-range war such as the one in South Vietnam to a longer-range one such as on the fields of Europe.
+The enlargement of the pattern was made as part of a shift of tactical focus of the United States military from the close-range fighting of Vietnam to planning for potential longer-range fighting across European woodlands.

+The US Woodland pattern was printed slightly darker than ERDL for two key reasons.
+First, the chosen colors complemented the pattern sizing, preventing the visual blending of colors at greater distances and enhancing the effectiveness of the pattern.
+Also, by starting with slightly darker colors, the eventual fading of the fabric through use and washing would result in colors moving closer to the desired target, thereby prolonging the garment's useful life.

+It is not labeled as NIR compliant, but testing done on the material and dyes used in the creation process found it to be effective in camouflaging under infrared light.

 Usage

 U.S. Army

-In the U.S. Army, the woodland-patterned Battle Dress Uniform was replaced by the digital Universal Camouflage Pattern (UCP) found on the Army Combat Uniform, introduced in 2004.
+In the U.S. Army, the woodland-patterned Battle Dress Uniform was replaced by the digital Universal Camouflage Pattern (UCP) found on the Army Combat Uniform, introduced in 2005.
 UCP itself was replaced by the Operational Camouflage Pattern (OCP) in 2019.
-The pattern is still used on MOPP suits and some older models of body armor yet to be retired, such as PASGT vests and Interceptor Body Armor.
+The pattern is still found on MOPP suits and some older models of body armor yet to be retired, such as PASGT vests and Interceptor Body Armor.